 This day coincides with Orange Shirt Day, an Indigenous-led grassroots commemorative day intended to raise awareness of the individual, family, and community inter-generational impacts of residential schools, and to honour the concept of “Every Child Matters.”
 The orange shirt is a symbol of the stripping away of culture, freedom, and human rights experienced by Indigenous children over generations.

-Ensuring cultural safety and humility through the implementation of the relevant Truth and Reconciliation (TRC) recommendations has been identified as a strategic priority for the College of Registered Psychiatric Nurses of Manitoba (CRPNM).
+Ensuring cultural safety and humility has been identified as a strategic priority for the College of Registered Psychiatric Nurses of Manitoba (CRPNM).

-In 2022, we formalized our commitment to the TRC recommendations, and the Missing and Murdered Indigenous Women and Girls (MMIWG) calls for justice by signing on as a partner to the Winnipeg Indigenous Accord.
+We formalized our commitment to this strategic priority to the TRC recommendations, and the Missing and Murdered Indigenous Women and Girls (MMIWG) calls for justice in 2022 by signing on as a partner to the Winnipeg Indigenous Accord.
+We demonstrate our accountability as an Accord Partner by reporting on our goals and progress each year.

-Recognizing that reconciliation requires education and dialogue about the history and legacy of residential schools, Treaties, and Indigenous rights, as well as the historical and contemporary contributions of Indigenous peoples to Canadian society, we have set our goal to provide all College staff and Council members the opportunity to participate in the Manitoba Indigenous Cultural Safety Training (MICST) program.
-We accomplished this goal and demonstrated our accountability by reporting on our progress and by setting a new goal for this year.
+Reconciliation requires education and dialogue about the history and legacy of residential schools, Treaties, and Indigenous rights, as well as the historical and contemporary contributions of Indigenous peoples to Canadian society.

-This National Day for Truth and Reconciliation, explore the rich and diverse cultures, voices, experiences and stories of the First Nations, Inuit, and Métis peoples.
+This National Day for Truth and Reconciliation, explore the rich and diverse cultures, voices, experiences and stories of the First Nations, Inuit, and Métis peoples in Manitoba and Canada.
+Please join us in this day of reflection and learning.
 Whether you want to read, listen, watch, or try, start your learning journey today.

 College of Registered Psychiatric Nurses of Manitoba